alphagov/paas-developer-docs/docs/deploying_services/postgres.md

       ``cf service SERVICE_INSTANCE ``

 4. Wait until the service status is 'available'.
 You can now bind the PostgreSQL service to your app.
 Run:

     ``cf bind-service APPLICATION SERVICE_INSTANCE``

     where APPLICATION is the name of a deployed instance of your application (exactly as specified in your manifest or push command).

-5. Your app is now able to access the PostgreSQL service.
+5. Your app should now able to access the PostgreSQL service.
+You may need to restart the app to connect.

 ## Accessing PostgreSQL from your app

+Your app must make a [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) connection to the PostgreSQL service.
+Most libraries use TLS by default.

 Your app will need to parse the ``VCAP_SERVICES`` [environment variable](/deploying_apps/#environment-variables) to get details of the PostgreSQL service (or use a library that does so).